 More Fun Things About Me: I’m a Dreamer!

 I have always had big dreams for myself, and I love encouraging others to dream big and go after the dreams and desires in their heart!
-While some of my dreams have changed from when I was a little girl, I still love dreaming big and goal setting.
+While some of my dreams have changed from when I was a little girl, I still love dreaming big and goal-setting.
 I now dream about helping my family and giving them the best life possible.
 I desire ways for D and myself to become closer and be better partners for each other.
-And I dream about how I can grow spiritually and share the message of the Jesus with others.
+And I dream about how I can grow spiritually and share the message of Jesus with others.

-When it comes to being a dreamer, I also have spiritual dreams while I’m sleeping.
+When it comes to being a dreamer, I also have spiritual dreams while sleeping.
 Having spiritual dreams is something that I began to notice about 11 years ago.
 When I have a dream, I write it down in my journal and pray about its significance in my life.
 God has given me warning dreams that directed me to change course or move in a different direction.
 He’s given me encouraging dreams that have brought hope and reassurance when I’ve gone through difficult times.
-I’ve even had dreams that have shown me specific things that I feel like I’m supposed to do.
+I’ve even had dreams that have shown me specific things I feel I’m supposed to do.

 I hope you enjoyed learning a few fun things about me and Daron, our marriage, and our family.
 I would love to hear some fun things about you and your family, so share a comment below or tag us on social media @ourfarmerhouse